Professor in the Center for Neural Science, New York University

 Andy Lee is a cognitive neuroscientist at the University of Toronto, where he leads the Lee MTL Lab.
 Using a variety of methodological approaches including functional brain imaging and the study of individuals with memory disorders, his research group investigates how the brain supports memory processing, and how memory interacts with visual perception and motivational decision making.… read more »

-Director of the NYU Langone Center for Precision Medicine in Alcohol Use Disorder and PTSD
+Director, NYU Center for Precision Medicine in Alcohol Use Disorder & PTSD

 Author & Researcher, University of Helsinki, Finland